 Minimal but punchy copy

 These visuals will most likely be your audience’s first introduction to the business.
 Therefore, they must be aesthetically pleasing, relevant to user interests, and on-brand.
 Failing to exploit this tool will likely lead to a high bounce rate – your site visitors will exit your website seconds after entering it.
+Utilizing a quality photo enhancer can help you achieve the stunning visuals that captivate your audience and keep them engaged.

 Mobile device screens are smaller, and long blocks of text could discourage a huge portion of visitors.
 They will click the back button to exit, once again increasing your website’s bounce rate.